jnibauer/jnibauer.github.io/_publications/ChartingAcc_Streams.md

 <img src="../images/stream_sample.png" alt="drawing" height = 500 width="950"/>
 Each stream in our work is fit using a flexible neural network to estimate $\boldsymbol{x}(\gamma)$ and $\boldsymbol{v}(\gamma)$.
 A sample fit to a simulated stream is shown above, where the scatter points represent stars in the space of cartesian positions $(x,y,z)$ and the colorful curve is our neural network derived stream track.
 The curve is color-coded by the $\gamma$-value, which encodes position along the stream.
 We also fit the speed along the stream using a neural network, illustrated below.
 <img src="../images/speed.png" class="center" alt="drawing" width="350"/>
+Once we have estimated both the track of the stream and the local speed along the track, we have the ingredients necessary to estimate accelerations along the track.

 ## Estimating Accelerations
 Now, once the differentiable phase-space curve $(\boldsymbol{x}(\gamma), \boldsymbol{v}(\gamma))$ is fit, we use Eq. \ref{eq: acceleration_eqn} directly to estimate "a slice" through the galactic acceleration field along a given stream.